Estimated gross annual earnings and student debt of postsecondary graduates in Canada: Interactive tool

 Additional information

-For more information on how to use this tool, consult the guide “How to use” available on this page (top right).
+For more information on how to use this tool, consult the guide “How to use” available on this page.

 Notes

-The target population for the 2018 National Graduates Survey (NGS) (class of 2015) corresponds to graduates of public postsecondary educational institutions in Canada during the 2015 calendar year who were living in Canada at the time of the interview.
+The target population for the National Graduates Survey (NGS) corresponds to graduates of public postsecondary educational institutions in Canada during the calendar year of the graduating class who were living in Canada at the time of the interview.
+Graduates were interviewed three years after graduation for the Class of 2020, 2015 and 2010.
+Graduates of the Class of 2005 and 2000 were interviewed at two years after graduation.

 All estimates were subject to rounding.